 Contents of this article:

 Here are some key points about premature ejaculation.
-More detail and supporting information is in the body of this article.
+More detail and supporting information is in the main article

-- In the majority of cases, an inability to control ejaculation is rarely due to a medical condition, although doctors will need to rule this out, including checking for erectile dysfunction
+- In the majority of cases, an inability to control ejaculation is rarely due to a medical condition, although doctors will need to rule this out

-- Premature ejaculation can lead to secondary symptoms such as distress, embarrassment, relationship stress, anxiety and depression.
+- PE can lead to secondary symptoms such as distress, embarrassment, anxiety, and depression.

-- Treatment options range from reassurance from a doctor that the problem can go away in time, through home methods of "training" the timing of ejaculation (alone or with the help of a trusted partner), to talking therapies and couples counselling.
+- Treatment options range from reassurance from a doctor that the problem might improve in time, through to home methods of "training" the timing of ejaculation

 What is premature ejaculation?

-Premature ejaculation is a form of male sexual dysfunction.
-From the point of view of the man and his sexual partner, premature ejaculation means the man having an orgasm or "climaxing" sooner than wanted.1
+PE is a form of male sexual dysfunction and means having an orgasm or "climaxing" sooner than wanted.

-Medically, the most persistent form of premature ejaculation (primary or lifelong premature ejaculation) is defined by the presence of the following three problems from the point at which a man becomes sexually active:2-4
+Medically, the most persistent form of PE (primary or lifelong PE) is defined by the presence of the following three problems:

 - Ejaculation always, or nearly always, happening before sexual penetration has been achieved, or within about a minute of penetration